A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: Introduction

 \emph{Third Phase}: In the final phase of communication, the encoders wish to send a common message over the channel to the decoder so that its list of highly likely message pairs is disambiguated.
 This is shown in Figure \ref{fig:phase_third}.
 This phase can be thought of as transmission of a message over a point-to-point channel by an encoder to a decoder, with both terminals having common side information (the channel output blocks of the previous two phases) that is statistically correlated with the message.
 As before, the channel behavior in this phase is independent of this side information owing to the memoryless nature of the channel.
 For this phase, separate source and channel coding is optimal.

 Having gone through the basic idea, let us consider some of the issues involved in obtaining a single-letter characterization of the performance of such a system.
 Suppose one uses a random coding procedure for the first phase based on single-letter product distributions on the channel inputs.
 Then the message graph obtained at the end of this phase is a random subset of the conditionally jointly typical set of channel inputs given the channel output.
-Due to the law of large numbers, with high probability, this message graph is nearly semi-regular \cite{stanley}, i.e., the degrees of vertices on the left are nearly the same, and the degrees of those on the right are nearly the same.
+Due to the law of large numbers, with high probability, this message graph is nearly semi-regular \cite{stanley}, i.e., the degrees of the left vertices are nearly equal, and the degrees of the right vertices are nearly equal.

 Transmission of correlated sources and correlated message graphs over the MAC has been studied in \cite{CES80} and \cite{PradhanChoi07}, respectively.
 In the former, the correlated information is modeled as a pair of memoryless correlated sources with a single-letter joint probability distribution.
 Unlike the model in \cite{CES80}, the statistical correlation of the messages at the beginning of the second phase cannot be captured by a single-letter probability distribution; rather, the correlation is captured by a message graph that is a random subset of a conditionally typical set.
 In other words, the random edges in the message graph do not exhibit a memoryless-source-like behavior.